Video game crash of 1983

 Recovery

-Gail Tilden, then the head of Nintendo's advertising department in 1983, also came up with the term Game Pak to avoid the term ROM cartridge in order to prevent reminding customers of the video game crash of 1983.
+Gail Tilden, then the head of Nintendo's advertising department, also came up with the term Game Pak to avoid the term ROM cartridge in order to prevent customers being reminded of the video game crash.

-These efforts were successful and after the release of the NES, the industry continued to flourish.
+These efforts proved to be successful.
+After the release of the NES, the industry ultimately not only recovered, but the userbase expanded.
 By the 21st century, the video game industry had become the most profitable entertainment industry in North America.